Hydrocodone Addiction Treatment

 - Faster heart rate or breathing

-Hydrocodone withdrawal stabilization, also known as detoxification or detox, is usually done in a similar way as other opiate withdrawal treatment.
-In general, the opiate withdrawal stabilization procedures resemble those used for withdrawal from sedatives: longer-acting opiates are substituted for shorter-acting ones and the patient is stabilized on the longer-acting opiate medication, such as Suboxone.
-The patient will be most uncomfortable during the first one to three days of the opiate withdrawal phase, so a combination of clonidine (an alpha-adrenergic agonist), a sedative such as phenobarbital, and a nonsteroidal anti-inflammatory such as Motrin (generic name ibuprofen) is frequently combined with the longer-acting opiate to help make the patient more comfortable for the first two to three days of the conversion to Suboxone.
-Usually after day three of the correct dose of Suboxone, a patient’s withdrawal symptoms and opiate cravings have almost completely subsided.
+Hydrocodone withdrawal stabilization, also known as detoxification or detox, is usually done in a similar way as other opioid withdrawal treatments.
+In general, the opioid withdrawal stabilization procedures resemble those used for withdrawal from sedatives: longer-acting opioids are substituted for shorter-acting ones and the patient is stabilized on the longer-acting opioid medication, such as Suboxone.
+The patient will be most uncomfortable during the first one to three days of the opioid withdrawal phase, so a combination of clonidine (an alpha-adrenergic agonist), a sedative such as phenobarbital, and a non-steroidal anti-inflammatory such as Motrin (generic name ibuprofen) is frequently combined with the longer-acting opioid to help make the patient more comfortable for the first two to three days of the conversion to Suboxone.
+Usually after day three of the correct dose of Suboxone, a patient’s opioid withdrawal symptoms and cravings have almost completely subsided.

 Most users of hydrocodone, Lortab, or Vicodin need help with their addiction and require residential drug treatment.
 Few people can safely stop using without a certified detoxification and evidence-based addiction treatment program.

-Withdrawal and recovery from hydrocodone addiction is most effectively accomplished under the supervision of board-certified medical professionals, who can assist with the intense cravings for the drug, along with dangerous withdrawal symptoms, such as disturbed sleep patterns, high blood pressure, abnormal heart rate, nausea, vomiting and diarrhea, muscle aches and flu-like symptoms.
+Withdrawal and recovery from opioid addiction is most effectively accomplished under the supervision of board-certified medical professionals, who can assist with the intense cravings for the drug, along with dangerous opioid withdrawal symptoms, such as disturbed sleep patterns, high blood pressure, abnormal heart rate, nausea, vomiting and diarrhea, muscle aches and flu-like symptoms.

 Typically, hydrocodone abusers go through supervised drug and alcohol detox program – or withdrawal stabilization – before beginning a long-term treatment program.
-Patients can be prescribed anti-addiction medications to lessen the withdrawal symptoms.
+Patients can be prescribed anti-addiction medications to lessen the opiate withdrawal symptoms.